All Episodes

 So Mrs. Clinton's there.

-You know the thing about this issue is anytime it's been on the ballot, anywhere, it loses big.
+You know, the thing about this issue is anytime it's been on the ballot, anywhere, it loses big.

-Gay marriage, homosexual marriage loses big every time it's voted on by the general public, and yet you would think that it's all anybody cares about if you uh pay just even scant attention.
+And yet, you would think that it's all anybody cares about if you pay just even scant attention.

-You didn't see any that third.
+You didn't see any of that?

 You got three monitors back in your office.